jaimiles23/Multiplication-Medley/README.md

 ## Skill activities

 ### Free play
-Users practice set up the multiplication tables they want to practice.
+Users set up the multiplication tables they want to practice.
 They select:
 - the tables to answer questions from
 - an upper and lower limit for their tables (optional)
 - a number of questions to practice (optional)